Location: Providence Tower, London

 H&S Statistics: No lost time, accidents or other incidents

-Delta were awarded the contract to supply and install three red, medium intensity WL3000 aircraft warning lights to the top end of a residential tower that will be operational during the hours of darkness.
-The installation also included a UPS Control Panel, brackets, a junction box and photocells.
+Delta were awarded the contract to supply and install three of our best-selling, LED Red Medium Intensity WL3000 Aircraft Warning Lights to the top end of a residential tower that will be operational during the hours of darkness.
+The installation also included a UPS Control Panel, Brackets, a Junction Box, Photocells and a Master Controller.

-At 136 metres high – 44 storeys in total – Providence Tower is one of the tallest structures in London.
+*At 136 metres high – 44 storeys in total – Providence Tower is one of the tallest structures in London, as shown in the above aerial shot

 Created by developer Ballymore and built by Balfour Beatty, the project was announced in June 2012.
 The tower takes its place beside Canary Wharf, which is famous for the scale and beauty of its urban landscape.
 It is also very close to Heathrow Airport.

 Residential towers of this quality are few and far between in London.
-Providence Tower is a project of the greatest significance and represents a rare and seldom-repeated opportunity to invest in first class living accommodation of the highest possible standard.
+Providence Tower is a project of the greatest significance and represents a rare opportunity to invest in first class accommodation of the highest possible standard.

 The project objectives were: